OCA/stock-logistics-workflow/stock_picking_return_lot/readme/DESCRIPTION.rst

-This module propagates serial numbers or lots form initial picking to backorder.
+This module propagates serial numbers or lots from initial picking to return picking.